Kira Marie Peter-Hansen: European Parliament

+In September 2022, Peter-Hansen was the recipient of the People's Choice: Best Young Leader Award at The Parliament Magazines annual MEP Awards In March 2024, she was one of twenty MEPs to be given a "Rising Star" award at that year's MEP Awards ceremony.

 Political positions

 Peter-Hansen has described her main priorities in parliament to be to promote environmentally friendly policy, and to renegotiate the Common Agricultural Policy.
 Peter-Hansen also advocates for LGBT rights.